Ellen Nemhauser, Co-President

 Lynne Goldsmith, Treasurer

-Lynne Goldsmith has served Temple Emanu-el in Dothan, AL as rabbi since her ordination at HUC-JIR/Cincinnati in June of 2007.
+Lynne Goldsmith served Temple Emanu-el in Dothan, AL as solo rabbi from her ordination at HUC-JIR/Cincinnati in June of 2007 until her retirement in June of 2017.
 While serving as student rabbi in pulpits in Seminole, OK and Newark, OH, she developed a passion for small congregations, and their various and sundry challenges.
 Prior to her rabbinic studies, Lynne was employed in accounting for 25 years.
 She is excited to be using her knowledge of accounting again to work with the Women’s Rabbinic Network.

 Lynne believes passionately in Jewish education for all ages.
-She is also active in the community, especially in inter-faith relations.
-She serves on the boards of the local women’s shelter, the board of Catholic social services, and on the Ecumenical Council, a multi-faith organization dedicated to erasing poverty in the Dothan area.
-Lynne is married to Rob Goldsmith, and they live in Dothan, AL. They have two adult sons, Michael and Daniel.
+She wis also active in the community, especially in inter-faith relations.
+She served on the boards of the local women’s shelter, the board of Catholic social services, and on the Ecumenical Council, a multi-faith organization dedicated to erasing poverty in the Dothan area.
+Lynne is married to Rob Goldsmith, and they live in Broomfield, CO.
+She is looking forward to getting involved in the Boulder Jewish community and spending time with her granddaughter and son and daughter in law who also live in Colorado.

 Adrienne Scott, Secretary